-We have audited the accompanying consolidated balance sheets of Dada Nexus Limited and its subsidiaries (the "Company") as of December 31, 2019 and 2020, and the related consolidated statements of operations and comprehensive loss, changes in shareholders' (deficit) equity, and cash flows, for each of the three years in the period ended December 31, 2020 and the related notes and the schedule listed in the Index at Item 18 (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Dada Nexus Limited and its subsidiaries (the "Company") as of December 31, 2020 and 2021, and the related consolidated statements of operations and comprehensive loss, changes in shareholders' (deficit) equity, and cash flows, for each of the three years in the period ended December 31, 2021, and the related notes and the schedule included in Schedule I (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020 and 2021, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2020 and 2021, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.